shivabhusal/subjuster/README.md

 end
 ```

-#### Defining TDD
+#### Defining TDD in simple language
 <img src="images/contract.jpg" width="300">
 It's like signing a contract with everything `needed to be done` specified in formal language.
 This is needed to define the `Job Done`.
 We write test-cases before implementing a feature; which will let us know when that particular feature/function is done, so that we can move on to next function.
+It will help you stick with the features client/owner demanded.
+Often developers lose track of what they should be doing in that iteration.

 ---

 ### Phase Four | Write Failing Expectations
 <img src="images/failing_test.png" width="200"><img src="images/rspec_fail.png" width="500">

-Firstly we do some cleaning; we separate out specs related to individual module to corresponding spec files, like, `user_input_spec.rb` will contain specs related to `UserInput` module and so forth.
+Firstly, we do some cleaning; we separate out specs related to individual module to corresponding spec files, like, `user_input_spec.rb` will contain specs only related to `UserInput` module and so forth.

-Now, we use our knowledge of Ruby and little bit of RSpec DSL.
+Now, we use our knowledge of `Ruby` and little bit of `RSpec` DSL.
 We pick one module at a time, because we are on war.
-We write Expectations that we know it should fail.
-Because they are not yet implemented.
-I am implying any syntax error by `failing`.
+We write expectations that we know it should fail because they are not yet implemented.
+I am implying syntax errors as well by `failing test`.
 It can be `Class not defined` kinda error though.
+The errors are intended and expected.

-In the beginning we pick the simplest i.e. `UserInput`
+In the beginning we pick the simplest module i.e. `UserInput`.
+Its legit to go in sequence.

 [In the file `user_input_spec.rb`](/spec/user_input_spec.rb) we pick the top most expectation i.e.
 ```Ruby